Return to Home Page

 50 375 36 EXTRA LONG BLADES

-Size 1, for children and people under 5 feet tall.
+Size 1, and 1a, for children and people under 5 feet tall.

 Bar Peen Anvil (Picard, German) — for use with ordinary carpenter's hammer.